-If students wish to study to the full A Level we cover the major topic of fields (gravitational, magnetic and electric) that involve anything from the motion of the planets to the physics of amusement rides.
+In the second year of the A Level course, we cover the major topic of fields (gravitational, magnetic and electric) that involve anything from the motion of the planets to the physics of amusement rides.
 We also cover nuclear physics, thermal physics and an option topic that is normally engineering physics.

-The department organises a number of visits and guest speakers to enrich the curriculum.
+The department organises a number of visits to enrich the curriculum.
 Previous visits have included the aeronautical and space museums in Washington D.C., NASA's Kennedy Space Centre and the physics of amusement rides at Universal Studios in Florida.
 Closer to home we have visited to the Diamond Light Source Synchrotron near Oxford and the Physics department at the University of Birmingham to do a masterclass in particle physics.
-This year we are taken a group to Switzerland to visit CERN, the largest scientific facility in the world and travel to Bern to visit where Albert Einstein did much of his famous work.
+Next year we are hopefully taking a group to Switzerland to visit CERN, the largest scientific facility in the world and travel to Bern to visit where Albert Einstein did much of his famous work.

 Fig.3.
-Dixie students visit magnet assembly plant for the Large Hadron Collider
+Dixie students visit the magnet assembly plant for the Large Hadron Collider